What to do, where to stay, and how to get around

-After the May 1 enrollment deadline, the next step is Orientation, an action packed and exciting introduction to MIT for our new students.
-This is an exciting time for first years to acclimate to campus.
-Family Weekend in October will provide you with an in-depth opportunity to see where your child lives, learns and tinkers.
+After the May 1 enrollment deadline, the next step is orientation, an action packed and exciting introduction to MIT for our new students.
+Family Weekend in October will provide you with an in-depth opportunity to see where your child lives, learns, and grows.
 Perhaps you can even attend a lecture from one of their favorite professors!

 It takes under 30 minutes to drive from Boston's Logan Airport to MIT, or you can take a taxi (around $35) or public transportation to campus.
 Most people use public transportation to get to MIT on a daily basis.
 South Station is the main hub where regional Amtrak, major buslines, and Commuter Rail service arrives.
 From South Station, MIT is just a 20-minute ride on the T (Boston's Subway System), and you'll arrive in Kendall Square, serviced by the Red Line.

 If you need a car, MIT offers limited free and paid parking.
 We have information about directions, parking, and a campus map online here.
 There are also paid public parking garages nearby.
 Use the interactive map below to see the paid parking options, or print out this map.